 Catherine Uner, owner of Von Charm Great Danes, cares deeply about breeding the best Great Dane possible.
 She seeks excellence when it comes to balance, sound movement, mind and type.
 You can see on the Von Charm website that Catherine has participated in many shows with her beautiful Great Danes!
 Catherine is a member of the Great Dane Club of America, and Von Charm Great Danes has been awarded recognition for being an American Kennel Club Breeder with Merit.

-You can tell that Catherine truly cares about what kind of home and owners her Great Dane puppies in Pennsylvania are going to, as she has a lengthy questionnaire on her website for potential owners with questions regarding living arrangements, feeding schedules, experience with Great Danes and other animals, etc. These questions are all to ensure that these puppies have the best lives possible!
+You can tell that Catherine truly cares about what kind of home and owners her Great Dane puppies in Pennsylvania are going to.
+She has a lengthy questionnaire on her website for potential owners with questions regarding living arrangements, feeding schedules, experience with Great Danes, and more.
+These questions are all to ensure that these puppies have the best lives possible!

 Great Dane Breeder Information